Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 |Age||Large Breed Dog |

 I wrote an article detailing if a Golden Retriever is a medium or large-breed dog.
 In the article, I discuss what distinguishes a medium dog from a large one, the size limitations of Golden Retrievers, and what factors affect growth.
 If you’re interested, you can find that post here: Is a Golden Retriever a Medium or Large Dog Breed?

 How Much Should a Golden Retriever Run?

-So, we’ve established that Golden Retrievers make great running companions, and the appropriate age they can begin.
-But what about the amount of roadwork once you get going.
+So, we’ve established that Golden Retrievers make great running companions, as well as the appropriate age they can begin running.
+But what about the amount of roadwork once you get going?
 How much should a Golden Retriever run?

 So, yes, Golden Retrievers are well adapted to covering a wide range of running needs.
 For example, suppose you’re a recreation runner who prefers to do a brisk, shorter 30-minute run daily.
 In that case, your Golden Retriever will be happy to keep pace with you.

 Suppose you prefer slower, longer runs.
 Maybe it’s on the weekends, or perhaps you’re training for a marathon.
 No worries, the Golden Retriever is equally up to the task (provided you worked up to longer distances slowly – more on that later).